evanahdout/markdown-previewer/README.md

 # markdown-previewer
 This is a markdown previewer web application.
 The user can type input text in the editor box and a markdown output of that text will be displayed in the preview box.

-## references
-This project uses marked, a markdown parser and compiler, to produce output in the markdown previewer box.

 ## preview
 [GitHub Page](https://evanahdout.github.io/markdown-previewer/)